Entrepreneurship as a fundamental pillar at CDTM

 Two of the three core courses of CDTM’s curriculum revolve around entrepreneurship.
 The first one is called Managing Product Development (MPD) and teaches students how to successfully develop products that could be the foundation of a start-up.
 While doing so, there is a strong emphasis on the needs of potential customers as well as a business plan which is submitted to the Munich Business Plan Competition.
 The second one is called entrepreneurship laboratory (e-lab) and allows students to take on the perspective of an entrepreneur by having to solve a real-life strategic problem of a start-up.
 The students gather insights into how a start-up works by spending one day a week at the according company while working towards a solution for the problem they were given.
-In addition to these core courses, CDTM offers a variety of elective and facilitation courses on entrepreneurial topics such as the Internet Entrepreneur School, Entrepreneurial Negotiation or Business Planning.
+In addition to these core courses, CDTM offers a variety of elective and facilitation courses on entrepreneurial topics such as the courses Entrepreneurial Negotiation or Dealing with Investors.

 CDTM Start-Ups and Ventures